 I’ll note that this pad is commonly out of stock at Gossamer Gear, but it now looks like ULA is carrying a similar pad, which will be my next purchase.

 I have used a Z-packs Hexamid in the past and liked it, so on the Arizona Trail, I used a new Hexamid without a Dynema floor but fully enclosed netting.
-In addition, I used a piece of Gossamer Gear Polycryo for the floor, and although it looked tinsel thin fragile, it lasted the whole trip.
+In addition, I used a piece of Gossamer Gear Polycryo for the floor, and although it looked tinsel thin and fragile, it lasted the whole trip.

 My favorite thing about the Hexamid was the netting floor.
 At times, it was tough to find good camping on the AZT, so I would find a tiny flat spot that had no rocks and was out of the crazy, blasting wind!

 Let me note that the AZT is the rockiest trail I have hiked – easily THE FREAKIN MOST ROCKY!

 I also used the Hexamid as a bivy, flipping it over with the netting on top and Dyneema on the bottom.
 This kept out the creepie crawlies.
-In hindsight, I wish I had taken a bivy and small tarp on the hike.
+In hindsight, I wish I had taken a bivy and a small tarp on the hike.
 This was the perfect trail with almost no rain.